Dead Men Tell No Tales: Assessing Post-Mortem Data Protection in GenAI Chatbots: Preliminary Findings and Future Work

-Major AI platforms vary in how they handle user data post-interaction.
-For instance, OpenAI allows users to access, manage, or delete their data~\cite{openai_policy_2024}.
-Chat history is generally removed within 30 days, and while user content is by default used for model improvement, users can opt out through data controls.
-Similarly, Anthropic retains Claude prompts and outputs for 30 days post-deletion for safety and compliance, unless legally required otherwise.
-Enterprise users can define custom retention and deletion policies via organizational controls~\cite{anthropic_policy_2024}.
-Character.AI~\cite{characterai}, allows creating chatbots based on fictional or real individuals, retains user conversations for personalization, model improvement, and moderation.
+Character.AI~\cite{characterai}, a platform allowing the creation of chatbots based on fictional or real individuals, retains user conversations for personalization, model improvement, and moderation.
 Users can request deletion of chat history, though some data may persist for legal or safety with no clear retention timeline~\cite{characterai_privacy}.
-The platform enforces Digital Millennium Copyright Act (DMCA)~\cite{DCMA1998} take downs for copyright-infringing characters, but enforcement is often slow and unauthorized bots persist, highlight the need for stronger protections of deceased individuals’ data and safeguards against misuse.
-Replika AI~\cite{replika} provides personalized companionship through adaptive conversations, role-play, and customizable personalities, enhanced by voice and AR features.
+The platform enforces Digital Millennium Copyright Act (DMCA)~\cite{DCMA1998} take downs for copyright-infringing characters, but enforcement is often slow and unauthorized bots persist, highlighting a lack of safeguards against misuse and the need for stronger protections.
+Replika~\cite{replika} provides personalized companionship through adaptive conversations, role-play, and customizable personalities, enhanced by voice and AR features.
 User data, including conversational messages, is used to train models that are prominently featured in Replika’s promotional materials.
-While not directly shared with advertisers, this practice raises ethical concerns, as the platform targets its advertising towards vulnerable or lonely users \cite{JoniReplika2024}.
-Coupled with the digital footprints of deceased individuals, these practices could be used to attract relatives, friends, or close contacts of the deceased to engage with the platform which is concerning. }
+Even if not directly shared with advertisers, these practices raise ethical concerns, particularly when targeting vulnerable or lonely users \cite{JoniReplika2024}.
+When combined with the digital footprints of deceased individuals, they could be used to attract relatives or close contacts to the platform.

-Mental health agents such as Woebot~\cite{WoebotHealth2025} and Finch~\cite{FinchCare2025} adopt different approaches.
-Woebot allows users to access, correct, or delete their data and follows HIPAA-aligned security practices, but it is not legally bound by HIPAA unless offered through a covered healthcare provider, leaving limited legal privacy protections~\cite{woebot_security_2022}.
-Finch permits users to request deletion and exercise rights of access and correction, while retaining the ability to use aggregated, non-identifiable data for analytics, marketing, and service improvement~\cite{finch_privacy_2025}.
+Mental health agents such as Woebot~\cite{WoebotHealth2025} and Finch~\cite{FinchCare2025} mention users' rights to access, correct or delete their personal information.
+Woebot claims to follow HIPAA \cite{hippa} aligned security practices, however not bounded by HIPAA unless offered through a covered healthcare provider, leaving limited protections~\cite{woebot_security_2022}.
+While Finch permits deletion requests, it retains the ability to use aggregated, non-identifiable data for analytics, marketing, and service improvement~\cite{finch_privacy_2025}.